Bogota's race against the clock to prevent healthcare collapse

 The government’s slow response to the pandemic has collapsed healthcare in the southeast in the country and has all but collapsed healthcare in the west.

-Cities along the Caribbean coast are also in crisis and slowing down Duque’s economic reactivation.
+Cities along the Caribbean coast are also in crisis which is slowing down Duque’s economic reactivation.
 Barranquilla on Monday reported 39 deaths, more than half of the 73 reported in all of Colombia.

 The real numbers of infections and deaths are likely higher as the government has also been lagging behind in testing.